Upper limits on persistent gravitational waves using folded data and the full covariance matrix from Advanced LIGO$'$s first two observing runs: Introduction

 \section{Introduction}

-A Stochastic Gravitational Wave Background (SGWB) is generated by the incoherent superposition of Gravitational Waves (GWs) from unmodelled or unresolved sources~\cite{MAGGIORE2000283,satya}.
-A number of different mechanisms may generate SGWB, which includes cosmological backgrounds composed of, e.g., inflationary gravitational waves~\cite{PhysRevD.50.1157,PhysRevD.85.023534,CROWDER201366}, phase transitions in the early universe~\cite{vonHarling2020} and astrophysical backgrounds composed of a large number of sources or events, e.g., mergers of compact binaries~\cite{Regimbau_2008,Regimbau_2011}, isolated pulsars~\cite{PhysRevD.84.083007}.
+Stochastic gravitational-wave backgrounds (SGWBs) are generated by the incoherent superposition of gravitational waves (GWs) from unmodeled or unresolved sources~\cite{MAGGIORE2000283,satya}.
+A number of different mechanisms may generate SGWBs, which include cosmological backgrounds composed of, e.g., inflationary gravitational waves~\cite{PhysRevD.50.1157,PhysRevD.85.023534,CROWDER201366}, or phase transitions in the early Universe~\cite{vonHarling2020}, and astrophysical backgrounds composed of a large number of sources or events, e.g., mergers of compact binaries~\cite{Regimbau_2008,Regimbau_2011} or isolated pulsars~\cite{PhysRevD.84.083007}.
 These backgrounds are expected to have different characteristic signatures in the frequency spectrum~\cite{Regimbau_2011} and angular distribution~\cite{CONTALDI20179,AnisoSGWB_Giulia,AnisoSGWB_Jenkins}.

-The searches for isotropic and anisotropic SGWB are fundamentally based on cross-correlation of data from pairs of detectors, though the algorithms vary depending on the basis in which the search is being conducted~\cite{Allen_Romano,Ballmer_2006,Radiometer,Eric}.
-Upper limits have been put on isotropic~\cite{iso_O2} and anisotropic backgrounds using Advanced LIGO's first (O1) and second (O2) observation run data~\cite{O2paper} and past major data-taking runs.
-A method was proposed to fold cross-spectral data to one sidereal day~\cite{Folding} and a pipeline {\tt PyStoch}~\cite{PyStoch} has been developed to take full advantage of the folded data to map the anisotropies in the SGWB.
-Folding and {\tt PyStoch} together provide more than a few hundred times speed up in the O1-O2 analysis.
-In this paper, we present the upper limit maps produced using {\tt PyStoch} applied to folded O1-O2 data and show that the results agree, constituting an important validation step for the data and the pipeline.
+The searches for isotropic and anisotropic SGWBs are fundamentally based on cross correlation of data from pairs of detectors, though the algorithms vary depending on the basis in which the search is being conducted~\cite{Allen_Romano,Ballmer_2006,Radiometer,Eric,Romano2017}.
+Upper limits have been set on isotropic~\cite{iso_O2} and anisotropic backgrounds using Advanced LIGO's first (O1) and second (O2) observation run data~\cite{O2paper,renzini1,renzini2} and past major data-taking runs.
+The sky maps were made using the GW radiometer algorithm~\cite{Ballmer_2006,Radiometer}, primarily to probe localized point sources (e.g., a ``hot spot'' created by a large number of millisecond pulsars in a galaxy cluster \cite{PhysRevD.84.083007}), which is analogous to Earth rotation synthesis imaging used in radio astronomy, where data from pairs of detectors are cross correlated with a time-varying phase delay that accounts for the light-travel time delay between the detector sites for a given direction on the sky.
+A method was proposed to fold cross-spectral data to one sidereal day~\cite{Folding} and a pipeline {\tt PyStoch}~\cite{PyStoch} has been developed to take full advantage of the folded data to map the anisotropies in SGWBs in \hpx~\cite{HEALPix,Zonca}.
+Folding and {\tt PyStoch} together provide more than a few hundred times computational speed up in the broad-band radiometer analysis in comparison to conventional pipeline.
+In this paper, we present the upper-imit maps produced using {\tt PyStoch} applied to folded O1-O2 data and show that the results agree, constituting an important validation step for the data and the pipeline.